Skip to main content

 Run an earned media audit with the Earned Media Round Up agent

-Written by Dan Pillay
+Written by Millan Lakhani

-It grounds the audit in trade press first to make sure it knows what actually ran, pulls editorial coverage from media intelligence platforms (online news, print, broadcast, podcasts) and social conversation from listening tools (X, TikTok, Reddit, YouTube, blogs), and captures article and post screenshots as visual evidence.
-Before generating the PDF it applies an internal PR Expert review — if the narrative is thin or visual evidence sparse, it revises before shipping.
+It pulls editorial coverage from media intelligence sources (online news, print, broadcast, podcasts) and social conversation from listening sources (X, TikTok, Reddit, YouTube, blogs), captures article and post screenshots as visual evidence, and packages the result as a board-ready presentation that reads like a PR story rather than a data dump.

 Before you start